In this article, we lay out the fundamental steps for recovering from any minor injury.

 5 sets of 5 reps each.

 About 8 weeks into the program, my strength had increased substantially.
-My metabolism was humming too, helping me shed 6 pounds of body fat without altering my diet.

 But I was starting to feel a twinge in both elbows when performing pullups.
 Which I did 3 non-consecutive days each week.